grafana/metrictank/docs/http-api.md

 ```

 This route can be used to create, update and delete meta tag records.
 Each record is
-identified by its set of queries, if a record gets posted to this URL which has a set
+identified by its set of query expressions, if a record gets posted to this URL which
-of queries that doesn't exist yet, a new meta record gets created.
-If this set of
+has a set of expressions that doesn't exist yet, a new meta record gets created.
+If
-queries already exists, the existing meta record will be updated.
-If the new record
+its set of query expressions already exists, the existing meta record will be updated.
-has no meta tags associated with it, then an existing record with the same set of
+If the new record has no meta tags associated with it, then an existing record with the
-queries gets deleted.
+same set of expressions gets deleted.
 When an existing record gets updated the returned property `created` is `false`,
 otherwise it's `true`.